-Engaging Consumers with Audio Rooms
+Engaging Consumers With Audio Rooms

 WWD: What is the user experience like?

-Once the users are in the room, they can share their thoughts, engage, and react with emojis, direct messages and Smalltalk with other attendees, and give or receive cash tips to and from other attendees in the room.
+Once the users are in the room, they can share their thoughts; engage; react with emojis, direct messages and Smalltalk with other attendees, and give or receive cash tips to and from other attendees in the room.
 If they have a cash balance in their account, users can simply “cash out” via Venmo or PayPal.

 WWD: Is there a limit to the number of users in a session?

-Note: Editor’s Note: To learn more, email collab@imonsmalltalk.com or join this Smalltalk room, atsmltk.com/support, to speak to one of the Smalltalk team members and experience it for yourself.